 According to this article, police officers in Bangkok may be punished for minor infractions by being forced to wear a Hello Kitty armband.

-Rumors have circulated that when Saddam Hussein was being detained by the US military, he was being forced to watch the scenes from South Park: Bigger, Longer & Uncut showing him as Satan's gay lover.
+Rumors have circulated that when Saddam Hussein was detained by the US military, he was forced to watch the scenes from South Park: Bigger, Longer & Uncut showing him as Satan's gay lover.
 Over and over again.

 Antanas Mockus, mayor of Bogota, Columbia, hired 420 mimes to curb traffic violations by ridiculing jaywalkers and reckless drivers, and encouraging other pedestrians to do the same.
 And it worked.

 Courts in Singapore are big on punishing criminals by embarrassing them.
-For example, they often sentence someone to comunity service, picking up trash while wearing a sign on a his chest describing the crime he comitted.
+For example, they often sentence someone to community service, picking up trash while wearing a sign on a his chest describing the crime he comitted.
 Considering Singapore's draconian laws against littering, picking up enough trash to fill the quote might...take a while.
 Not to mention that corporal punishment for some crimes is legal there (and the subject of controversy).

 The small town of Mason, Texas had a problem with the influx of prisoners to its tiny jail.
 The sheriff's solution?
 Deter re-offenders by painting the inside of the jail pink and forcing the prisoners to wear pink jumpsuits and making them eat bologna sandwiches for breakfast, lunch and dinner.
 (Apparently, it worked.)